Skip to main content

 NameDescriptionMandatory

-trust-registry-idNumeric ID of the trust registryYes
+trust-registry-idNumeric ID of the trust registryyes

-json-schemaJSON schema (inline string or loaded from file)Yes
+json-schemaJSON schema (inline string or loaded from file)yes

-issuer-grantor-validityValidity period for issuer grantor (in days)No
+issuer-grantor-validityValidity period for issuer grantor validation (in days)no

-verifier-grantor-validityValidity period for verifier grantor (in days)No
+verifier-grantor-validityValidity period for verifier grantor validation (in days)no

-issuer-validityValidity period for issuer (in days)No
+issuer-validityValidity period for issuer validation (in days)no

-verifier-validityValidity period for verifier (in days)No
+verifier-validityValidity period for verifier validation (in days)no

-holder-validityValidity period for holder (in days)No
+holder-validityValidity period for holder validation (in days)no

 tip